 IIT Kanpur – CSE ~200 ~220 ~184 ~250 276

-IIT Bombay CSE has held the most competitive closing rank for five straight years.
-Its closing rank stayed between 55 and 66 — a range of just 11 ranks.
-That consistency reflects the unbroken preference of India’s top 60–70 rankers for this programme.
-IIT Madras CSE moved from approximately 130 to 150 over four years, a shift of 20 ranks, with the last two years showing near-identical closing ranks.
-IIT Kanpur CSE is the most variable of the top four, with the closing rank shifting by as many as 66 ranks between 2023 and 2024 (from 220 to 184).
+IIT Bombay CSE has held the most competitive closing rank for five straight years, ranging just 11 ranks from the lowest (55) to the highest (66) point.
+That consistency reflects the unbroken preference of India's top 60 rankers for this programme.
+IIT Madras CSE shows near-identical closing ranks across 2023 (138), 2024 (149), and 2025 (152) — a gradual shift of 14 ranks over three years, suggesting the programme's standing is slowly becoming more competitive.
+IIT Kanpur CSE is the most variable of the top four, shifting by as many as 66 ranks between 2023 (220) and 2024 (184).

 Ques.
 Will 2026 IIT closing ranks be more or less competitive than 2025 after all rounds?

 Ans.
-Based on Round 1, the 2026 closing ranks look similar to 2025 final round figures.
-IIT Bombay CSE closed at 65 in Round 1 (2026) versus a 2025 final of 66 — a gap of just 1 rank.
-Final confirmation comes on July 16, 2026, at josaa.nic.in.
-Round 1 data alone is not enough to draw a conclusion — closing ranks loosen over subsequent rounds.
+Based on Round 1 data, 2026 closing ranks look similar to 2025 final round figures.
+IIT Bombay CSE closed at 65 in Round 1 (2026) versus 66 in the 2025 final round — a gap of just 1 rank.
+The final comparison happens after July 21, 2026, when Round 6 closes at josaa.nic.in.
+Round 1 data alone is not enough to draw a conclusion — closing ranks loosen across rounds, and the Round 6 figure is the one most useful for year-on-year comparison.

 JEE Advanced Marks vs Rank 2026

-The marks vs rank correlation helps you estimate your likely AIR from your JEE Advanced 2026 score.
+The marks vs rank correlation helps you estimate your AIR from your JEE Advanced 2026 score.
 The table below maps approximate score ranges to estimated AIR ranges for the General (CRL) category.
-These estimates are based on the 2026 result distribution: 56,880 qualifiers, AIR 1 at 330 marks, female topper at 280 marks and CRL rank 77, and qualifying cutoff at 92 marks.
+These estimates are based on the 2026 result distribution: 56,880 qualifiers, AIR 1 at 330 marks, female topper Arohi Deshpande at 280 marks with CRL rank 77, and qualifying cutoff at 92 marks out of 360.

 301 – 360 1 – 50 IIT Bombay CSE (gender-neutral)